← Guides

 Rule 1 — Three times the copy

-The component’s options are hardcoded in source, so the demos below render the same markup with tripled labels rather than mutating the component.
-The CSS classes are unchanged — the layout breakage you see is real.
+The component’s options are hardcoded, so the demos below render the same markup with tripled labels rather than mutating the component itself.
+The CSS is unchanged — the layout breakage is real.

 StepLayerWorking